Department Administrators are responsible for input of search request and any supplementary materials.

 Geisel School of Medicine will provide funds to place advertisements in publications of organizations selected to enhance diversity, equity, and inclusion.

-Requests must be made in advance to the Office of Academic Affairs before any ads are placed or money is spent.
+Requests must be made in advance to the Office of Faculty Affairs before any ads are placed or money is spent.

 The Director of IDE maintains the list of acceptable locations.
 Any new locations must be approved by the Dean’s Office before the ad is placed, if central funds are to be used for support of the ad.